 Postgraduate Year 1

-Beginning in 2021, our residency program is adopting an integrated postgraduate year one (PGY-1).
-Medical school candidates who apply in the 2021 SF Match will start as PGY-1 residents at NYU Grossman School of Medicine in the following July.
-Our PGY-1 will include three months of ophthalmology, along with seven months of internal medicine, one month of emergency medicine, and one month of general surgery.
+In 2021, our residency program adopted an integrated postgraduate year one (PGY-1).
+Medical school candidates who applied in the 2021 SF Match will start as PGY-1 residents at NYU Grossman School of Medicine in July 2022.
+Our PGY-1 year includes three months of ophthalmology, seven months of internal medicine, one month of emergency medicine, and one month of neurology.